HomeNewsKnoxville College Fire Destroys Historic Elnathan Hall

 Knoxville Mayor Indya Kincannon expressed deep sadness on behalf of the community, emphasizing the importance of preserving Knoxville College’s legacy and promising continued support to the institution’s board.

-Pastor Daryl Arnold, an alumnus and senior pastor at Overcoming Believers Church, led his morning prayer service with the message, “Pray for resurrection.”
+Pastor Daryl Arnold, an alumnus and senior pastor at Overcoming Believers Church, addressed his congregation with a message of hope, stating, “Pray for resurrection.”

-“Just because they wanted to see you broken, God is about to see you blessed,” she shared, reassuring the community that Knoxville College will rise again.
+“Just because they wanted to see you broken, God is about to see you blessed,” reassuring the community that Knoxville College will rise again.

 Latest articles